Vergo hero background shape 1 Vergo hero background shape 2

 Bees feed on and require both nectar and pollen from flowers.
 Nectar provides energy and pollen gives protein and other nutrients.
 Most pollen bees use as food for their larvae food, but bees also transfer this from plant-to-plant, providing the pollination services needed by plants and nature.

-Honey tastes different depending on which flowers bees feed on.
+Did you know that honey tastes different depending on which flowers bees feed on?

 Bumble bees